ACCESS-NRI/access-om3-configs/documentation/docs/pages/Quick-start.md

 ## Downloading a configuration

-Configurations that use the same combination of model components (MOM6, CICE6 and/or WW3) are stored as separate branches in a single repository, as [listed here](configurations/Configurations.md).
+Configurations that use the same combination of model components (MOM6, CICE6 and/or WW3) are stored as separate branches in a single repository, as [explained here](configurations/Overview.md).
 The main branch within each of these repositories is just documentation.
-To get a working configuration you need to check out one of the branches with the resolution and forcing details you need, as explained in the README of the configuration repo.
+To get a working configuration you need to check out one of the branches with the resolution and forcing details you need, as explained in the [README](https://github.com/ACCESS-NRI/access-om3-configs/blob/main/README.md) of the configuration repository.
 It's also best to create your own fork and clone that, so you can back up your work there.

 For example, to run a `MOM6-CICE6` configuration under RYF JRA55-do forcing (i.e. the `1deg_jra55do_ryf` branch):

-1. [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repo https://github.com/ACCESS-NRI/access-om3-configs on GitHub (if you haven't already), unchecking the "Copy the main branch only" box so you get all the configuration branches
+1. [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repo [https://github.com/ACCESS-NRI/access-om3-configs](https://github.com/ACCESS-NRI/access-om3-configs) on GitHub (if you haven't already), unchecking the "Copy the main branch only" box so you get all the configuration branches
 2. choose a unique name for your experiment, e.g. `my_1deg_jra55do_ryf_experiment_name`
 3. `cd` to somewhere in your `/home` directory on Gadi (since this is [the only filesystem that's backed up](https://opus.nci.org.au/pages/viewpage.action?pageId=90308816))
 4. clone the config from your fork: `git clone git@github.com:<username>/access-om3-configs.git my_1deg_jra55do_ryf_experiment_name` (where `<username>` is your GitHub user name)